 Veterans Upward Bound

-Veteran Upward Bound is a federally-funded TRiO program that helps low income and first generation college-bound veterans return to school.
+Veterans Upward Bound is a federally-funded TRIO program that helps low income and first generation college-bound veterans return to school.
 This full-service educational center offers free refresher courses in writing, reading, math, science, computer literacy, Spanish and study skills.
 Other services include career counseling, enrollment assistance, financial aid counseling, G.E.D preparation and one-on-one tutoring.

 Students work at their own pace without grades and all books and supplies are provided free.
 The center also has a computer lab with six computers, which students can use to write papers, browse the internet and check their email messages.